1. Seele

 Georg Christian Lehms (movements 1–5) (transl.
 Michael Marissen & Daniel R. Melamed)

-General Note: This libretto borrows language and narrative elements from the Song of Songs, where the young woman looks for her beloved (drawn upon allegorically in the libretto, as the Christian soul seeking its "bridegroom," Jesus), and from the gospel of Luke, where Mary and Joseph, the parents of Jesus, look for the boy Jesus, who is missing when it is time to go home after the pilgrimage festival of Passover in Jerusalem (likewise drawn upon allegorically in the libretto—hence Bach’s musical setting of the second movement is for bass, to convey the voice of the adult Christ, rather than for a boy soprano, which is what would have been required for a literal setting).
+GENERAL NOTE: This libretto borrows language and narrative elements from the Song of Songs, where the young woman looks for her beloved (drawn upon allegorically in the libretto, as the Christian soul seeking its "bridegroom," Jesus), and from the gospel of Luke, where Mary and Joseph, the parents of Jesus, look for the boy Jesus, who is missing when it is time to go home after the pilgrimage festival of Passover in Jerusalem (likewise drawn upon allegorically in the libretto—hence Bach’s musical setting of the second movement is for bass, to convey the voice of the adult Christ, rather than for a boy soprano, which is what would have been required for a literal setting).
 The original printed libretto features only movement 1–5; it is unclear who added the hymn stanza that Bach set as movement 6.

 1 Some modern editions have mistranscribed this line as “Und nicht ferner bei mir führen” (“and not lead you with me further”).